jonathanr1212/Pneumonia_detection_NN/README.md

 ![](images/res_val_cm.png)

+## Evaluation
 The accuracy of the model on the test set according to tensorflow's evaluate method was ~73.2%

-## Evaluation
-The confusion matrix shows the results of the final Resnet50 model.
+The confusion matrix on the test data shows the results of the final Resnet50 model.

 ![](images/final_cm.png)

-The model was only able to detect ~36% of Pneumonia patients that had Pneumonia.
+The model was only able to detect ~36% of Pneumonia patients that had Pneumonia in the test set.

 ## Conclusion